radwan2511/Graphics1/readme.txt

 step 5:
-in main.cpp added function Halftone(original data) and changed the values in addTexture for halftone from hieght and width 256 to 512 because each pixel becomes 4 pixel in the new black and white image: halftone applying:
+in main.cpp added function Halftone(original data) and changed the values in addTexture for halftone from hieght and width 256 to 512 also stated in tips for assignment in practical lecture 2 because each pixel becomes 4 pixel in the new black and white image: halftone applying:
 1. initalize result one dimentional array